- Your Dog Keeps Rubbing Its Eyes With Its Paw Because They Are Itchy

-Dog owners are familiar with the characteristic behavior of dogs when they rub their eyes with their paws.
+Dog owners are familiar with their behavior when their dog keeps rubbing its eye with a paw.

 When dogs rub their eyes with their paws for the first couple of times, it looks like a picture-taking moment.